 - Is the web application based on a framework or a CMS?

 - On which operating system does the application run?

 - Are there any databases connected to the application?

 - Are you aware of all your online collateral, web applications and services?

-- The most vulnerable components of a web application could be the login forms and the input fields.
-Check your websites to determine if there are any web forms or input areas.
+- The most vulnerable components of a web application could be the login forms and the input fields (which are reported in the Knowledge Base once a scan has been completed).
+Have you checked your websites to determine if there are any web forms or input areas?
 You will need them for setting form authentication or excluding them from the Scan Scope.
 Excluding components will be very useful in such cases.
 Netsparker carries out a large number of attacks which may negatively affect your web application if the parameters are not set properly.
-For instance, if there is a mail form on your web application, Netsparker will send requests on that form and you may receive many unwanted emails.
+For instance, if there is a mail form on your web application, Netsparker will send requests on that form and you may receive many unwanted emails..